MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-12-12-jan-zehrfeld.markdown

 J: Personally, I would say just <span class="important">doing this thing is the most satisfying experience for me as a musician.</span> It has been by far the most satisfying because it's nice to be a side-man playing music from other other composers, other bands, or doing stuff in other bands, cover bands...
 The diversity makes it exciting.
 {: .interviewee}

 But, still <span class="important">everything is not half as satisfying as doing your own thing</span> and knowing that there is no end to it so you can always go on and on and on and finding new stuff.
-That's how I assign the importance or priority in EDIT doing this Panzerballett stuff.
+That's how I assign the importance or priority in doing this Panzerballett stuff.
 It's my first priority of what I want to go on with and what I put my efforts into emotionally.
-As a musician, it makes me EDIT my source of inspiration  of what I do.
+As a musician, it makes me my source of inspiration  of what I do.
 {: .interviewee}

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/DnYs2vVi4QA?rel=0" frameborder="0" allowfullscreen></iframe></div>